Prof-M-s-Classroom/programming-assignment-2-angelfranciscoo/Francisco_AngelRPG/README.md

 ---

 ## **5. File Parsing & Data Loading**
-(Explain the process of reading `StoryFile.txt` and constructing the decision tree.)
+(Explain the process of reading `story.txt` and constructing the decision tree.)

 - How is the file read and parsed using a delimiter?
 The file is opened and read using an ifstream and is parsed using a delimiter through a stringstream.
 - How do you ensure nodes are properly linked?
 I spent a lot of time making sure my logic was correct for the node linking, trial and error was also helpful.
 By going down every possible path I was able to confirm that all my nodes had been linked correctly.